 Click on On-line Catalog.
 Click on group of plants interested in.
 You can either click on individual plant—this takes you to a multi list box or use multi list box on main page.
 Scroll down and highlight the size desired, click.
 Next enter quantity wanted, click on “Order Now” button.
 You are now in the secure cart.
 If more than one of an item is desired, put in the correct number and click on “Update” button or the number will stay one.
-Cart holds only 25 items no matter the quantity of each.
-We can put multiple orders together.
-So, put in more than one order if you more than 25 different cultivars—no need to repeat the credit card info.
-Most plants are $4.95 for the 3 1/4 and 3 1/2” pots.
-Most gallons are $8.75 including tall, short or square ones.
+Most plants are $5.99 for the 3 1/4 and 3 1/2” pots.
+Most gallons are $10.75 including tall, short or square ones.
 Specialty items that cost us more to get or grow, are priced differently.
 We recycle pots so we have lots of different sizes, colors and shapes.

 Why can’t I see the photos?